Tehya-003/Face_recognition_attendance-system/README.md

 - `requirements.txt`: List of Python dependencies needed for the project.
 - `README.md`: This readme file.

+## How we built it
+### AWS

+- **AWS S3 (Simple Storage Service)**:
+* Created an S3 bucket named "famouspersons" to store images of employees.

+- **AWS DynamoDB**:
+* Created a DynamoDB table named "facerecognition" to store data related to employee face recognition, such as face IDs and full names.

+- **Lambda Function**:
+* Developed a Lambda function named "lambdafunction.py" that is triggered by S3 events.
+* Utilized Rekognition to process uploaded images, detect faces, and match them against stored face templates.
+* Updated the "facerecognition" DynamoDB table with detected faces.

+- **File Upload Script**:
+* Created a Python script named "putimages.py" to directly upload photos from your PC to the S3 bucket "famouspersons".
+* This script facilitates the process of uploading employee photos to AWS S3.

+### MySQL
+- **Attendance Reporting (SQL Database)**:
+1.Two SQL tables have been made:
+* Employee Data Table: Contains detailed information about each employee, including their ID, name, and department.
+* Attendance Table: Logs attendance records with timestamps, employee names, and their attendance status (present/absent).

+### About facerecognition.py
+This Python script is an Attendance System that integrates face recognition, image capture from a webcam, and database operations using Tkinter for the GUI, OpenCV for webcam access, Pillow for image processing, Boto3 for AWS services integration (Rekognition and DynamoDB), and pyodbc for MySQL database connectivity.

+Here's a breakdown of its functionality:

+- #### MySQL Database Configuration: The script initializes a dictionary db_config with MySQL database connection parameters like driver, server, database name, username, and password.

+- #### Recognize Face Function: The recognize_face function takes an image path as input, detects faces in the image using AWS Rekognition, matches them against a database of known faces stored in DynamoDB, and records attendance in the MySQL database for recognized individuals.

+- #### Record Attendance Function: The record_attendance function records attendance in the MySQL database for recognized individuals.
+It checks if the employee is already marked present for the current date and calculates the number of unique days the employee has been present.

+- #### Webcam Functions: Functions like start_webcam, stop_webcam, and capture_photo handle webcam access and image capture.
+They use OpenCV to capture frames from the webcam, convert them to PIL images, and display them in a Tkinter window.

+- #### Tkinter GUI: The script creates a simple Tkinter GUI with buttons to start/stop the webcam and capture a photo.
+It displays the webcam feed and captured images in a Tkinter label.

+- #### Main Loop: The main loop (window.mainloop()) runs the Tkinter GUI, allowing users to interact with the webcam and capture photos.

 ## How it Works
 **Start the Application**: